Competition

-If you are aged 12-24 and live, work or study in the Inner West you can submit your work in the following categories:
+The Young Creatives Awards are open to people aged 12 to 24 who live, work or study in the Inner West.
+Work can be submitted for the following categories:

 Get your work seen